Updated June 18, 2020

 Arthritis is quite common in older geese, so they may benefit from certain changes to their living space to keep them comfortable.
 Geese with mobility issues may pick up their feet less than they used to when walking.
 This can result in them becoming tangled in longer fibered straw bedding.
 At the same time, older geese may require extra bedding material in order to prevent pressure sores if they are more prone to lying down than they used to be.
 Older residents may need to be housed on a thick layer of pine or aspen wood shavings rather than straw, as this should allow for a thick layer of bedding without it hindering their mobility.

 Depending on the type of flooring the indoor living space has, the addition of textured rubber mats can offer both additional traction as well as additional cushion to sensitive feet and joints.
-You may need to eliminate any areas that require a goose to step up or step over anything.
+You may need to eliminate any areas that require a Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource. to step up or step over anything.
 Even a slightly raised threshold in the living space’s entry could pose a trip hazard for an older goose with mobility issues.
 Offering a gently sloped ramp with proper traction can help make navigating the space easier.

 Outdoor Living Space Recommendations For Older Geese